nhsengland/iit-infrastructure/ansible/README.FORKS.txt

 0. Install Ansible, and clone this repository.
+0.1 Obtain the relevant .pem and vault password files 0.1.1 Make sure that the relevant .pem file has appropriate permissions
+      chmod 700 HebeKey.pem

-0.1 Obtain the relevant .pem and vault password files 0.2 Configure Ansible to use the .pem file from 0.1 by making a file ansible.cfg
+0.2 Configure Ansible to use the .pem file from 0.1 by making a file ansible.cfg

     [ssh_connection]